Is The Gurgle in Your Gut Telling You Something?

 - Start keeping a food diary.
 It may help you correlate your symptoms with a specific food.

 - Stay hydrated to help with constipation and diarrhea.

 - Make sure you are getting enough fiber; this could mean adding more fruits, veggies, and whole grains to your diet.
 A supplement can help if high-fiber foods are causing gas.

 - Relax, even though it can be hard.
 We underestimate how powerfully stress can impact how our bodies work.
 Try to ease symptoms with breathing exercises, meditation or yoga.

 - Check for over-the-counter digestive remedies that match your symptoms.
 These might include active ingredients like simethicone (like Gas-X) or bismuth subsalicylate (like Pepto Bismol).

 Although IBS rarely leads to severe complications, it can be tricky to diagnose.
 Only your doctor can properly determine what's causing your problems.
 It’s always best to consult with your primary care doctor or gastrointestinal specialist if symptoms persist.

-For more information or to schedule an appointment with a Virtua gastroenterologist, please call 1-888-Virtua-3.
+To learn about Virtua gastroenterology or to schedule an appointment with a Virtua gastroenterologist, please call 888-847-8823.